mocks-server/website/docs/integrations-cypress.md

 ## Preface

 Using the [Cypress](https://www.cypress.io/) commands provided by the package [@mocks-server/cypress-commands](http://npmjs.com/package/@mocks-server/cypress-commands) you'll be able to change the current [`mock`](get-started-mocks.md) of Mocks Server simply using a Cypress command.
-This means that you can __develop solid tests, without the dependency of the real API__, because you can control in every moment the responses that the api will return to your web page.
+This means that you can __develop solid tests, without the dependency of the real API__, because you can control in every moment the responses that the API will return to your web page.

 __You'll be able to develop Cypress tests for error cases, slow requests and many other cases that are very hard to reproduce with a real api__, with the advantage that you could reuse the same mocks while you are developing the application.